corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/project-planner/corda-planning.md

 - operations
 - deployment
 - planning
-title: Corda Enterprise Operations Guide
+title: Corda: Enterprise Edition  Operations Guide
 weight: 10
 ---

 # Corda for Project Planners

-A deployment of Corda Enterprise requires a variety of machines and resources depending on the role of each member of the Corda project, and the architecture of the deployment.
+A deployment of Corda: Enterprise Edition  requires a variety of machines and resources depending on the role of each member of the Corda project, and the architecture of the deployment.
 It's important to define the role your organisation will play before beginning a project on Corda.